MoonNbyen/sharing_is_caring/README.md

 ## Here is my latest project related with detecting hate speech towards black people.
 In this group project,my role is coding the whole project.
-I have several project but I cannot share publicly.
+I have several projects but I cannot share publicly.

 # Evolution of Hate Speech on Twitter since Elon Musk ’s Acquisition
 Focus on hate speech towards the Black community